Clinical Research Bureau: Founding

-Personnel and Services
+Personnel and services

 In 1925, Sanger hired Hannah Mayer Stone as the Medical Director of the CRB.
 After Hannah Stone's death in 1941, Abraham Stone, her husband and successor, altered and expanded the MSRB to accommodate his growing interest in infertility.
 In 1945, Stone inaugurated a Fertility Service that offered counseling, testing, and treatment for infertile couples.
 He expanded the Bureau's Marriage Consultation Service and steered the Research Department into a greater emphasis on infertility studies.
 While the Bureau continued to offer contraceptive services, the number of patients dropped as contraception became more widely available through private physicians.
 However, the Bureau grew as a teaching center, offering seminars, research projects and clinical work for visiting doctors, nurses, and medical students.
 The Bureau also offered a fellowship program for gynecologists and obstetricians for intensive training in birth control techniques.

-Dissolution and Merging with Planned Parenthood
+Dissolution and merge with Planned Parenthood

 Due to budget deficits, the Bureau shut down in 1974 and combined its staff with Planned Parenthood of New York.